 Cashed out were four of the big institutional owners including AMF (Credit Suisse), Franklin Templeton, Macquarie Group Ltd. and Doug Brown, former chairman of Morgan Stanley, those sources say.
+A HighTower spokeswoman says Brown hasn’t sold his stake in the company.
 See: HighTower picks up $6.4-billion roll-up on the cheap but the valuation may reflect WealthTrust's stagnant growth and profitability.

 Word trickled out through advisors and employees who were reportedly shocked at how little they were able to cash out their shares for.